monochromegane/hoi/README.md

 }
 ```

-if you want to use notify for Slack:
+if you want to use notification for Slack:

 ```json
 {